Our Archdiocese and Metropolis Hierarchy:

 Charisse Babb, Office Administrator:

-My name is Charisse Babb.
-I've lived in Pensacola since 2019.
-My family and I moved here from Daphne Alabama, where we lived for 12 years.
-I am originally from Utah where I was born and raised.
-My husband Nathan and I met in North Carolina, where I was working as a flight attendant and he was in the Marine Corps.
-We moved to Alabama, where he is originally from when he got out of the Marines.
-Nathan and I have been married for 16 years and have two wonderful boys.
-Charlie is 10 and Alex is 3.
-We enjoy going to the beach, being outdoors when it isn't too hot (hard to do in the south) and we love watching our son Charlie play baseball.
-I love to read, which is not so easy with a toddler but I fit it in where I can.
+My family and I have lived in Pensacola since late 2019.
+Prior to then we lived in Daphne Alabama, where we resided for 12 years.
+My husband Nathan and I met and married in North Carolina, where I was working as a flight attendant and he was in the Marine Corps.
+When Nathan finished with the Marines, we moved to Alabama, where Nathan is originally from.
+Nathan and I have been married for 17 years and have two wonderful boys.
+Charlie is 11 and Alex is 4.